 This fridge is 36 x 32.4 x 69.75 inches, with a fridge capacity of 17.4 cubic feet and a freezer space that’s 8.8 cubic feet.
 It’s Energy Star-certified and features dual ice makers both in the door and freezer compartment.
 If you typically host friends and family, you'll enjoy how the water and ice dispenser is tall enough to accommodate large containers.
 In addition, any home can benefit from various organizational features within the fridge, that give you tons of space to store all your food.

 Don't have enough room for a full-size refrigerator?
 No problem!
-The Magic Chef HMDR1000ST is an unbeatable compact option, measuring just 26 x 23.6 x 59.4 inches.
-This compact fridge is more spacious than a traditional mini-fridge, with 7.4 cubic feet of fridge space and 2.7 cubic feet of freezer space.
+The Frigidaire FFET1022UV is a compact option.
+This fridge is more spacious than a traditional mini fridge, with 7.4 cubic feet of fresh food space and 2.7 cubic feet of frozen food space.

-This model has most of the same features as a full-size fridge, as well, including a clear product crisper, in-door can holder, and interior shelves.
-It has the space to accommodate gallon jugs in the door bins, and both doors are reversible—so they can swing open to the left or right.
-In addition, this appliance is Energy Star-certified, so it will help you save electricity and bring down your bills.
+This model has most of the same features as a full-size fridge, as well, including two clear produce crispers, two adjustable shelves, and door storage.
+It has the space to accommodate tall items like bottles of orange juice, and a reversible door allows the piece to swing open to the left or right.
+There may be no deli drawer, butter keeper, or ice maker, but this appliance is Energy Star-certified, so it will help you save electricity and bring down your bills.
 Overall, this compact fridge is a good choice for small kitchens, break rooms, offices, or even basements.

 If you have a sleek, modern kitchen, you may want a modern refrigerator to go with it.
 One option is the Samsung RF28R7351SG, which has a contemporary exterior and a variety of high-tech features.
 This appliance has both a versatile FlexZone drawer and Food Showcase door, that lets you peek at what's inside your fridge without having to open it up.
 Whether you work from home and are constantly reaching for snacks, or like to meal plan before going to the store, a door like this will make your routines easier and more energy efficient.